shijuanchen/forest_degradation_georgia/README.md

 # Monitoring Forest Degradation on Google Earth Engine Using Landsat Time Series Analysis

 # CCDC-SMA Guidance
-Updates 06/29/2022 - 06/30/2022: I am working on improving the scripts in the "Optional" folder.
-Other scripts won't be affected.

 ### *🎉 News (06/03/2022): Several scripts to prepare forest mask and create strata of forest degradation, deforestation, stable forest and non-forest were added to the "Optional" folder.*
 #### *Previous updates:*
 #### *1. CCDC-SMA using Landsat collection2 (including Landsat 9) is available now!*